Honors Program

 The Huntington University Honors Program is a community of scholars from various academic backgrounds who love to learn and are skilled in engaging in the liberal arts inside and outside of the classroom.

-HU’s program fosters a culture of challenge and support and is interdisciplinary, providing a foundation for major disciplines and pre-professional programs.
-Special curricular and extracurricular opportunities serve as a point of departure for a lifetime of meaningful “face-to-face” encounters with God and God’s image-bearers.
+HU’s program fosters a culture of intellectual challenge, community, and support.
+The program is open to all disciplines and provides an enhanced foundation for deeper exploration of issues from any major discipline or pre-professional program.
+Special curricular and extracurricular opportunities serve to build community and provide a point of departure for a lifetime of meaningful “face-to-face” encounters with God and God’s image-bearers.

-The program intends for students of all disciplines to work together through deep, well-informed conversation to understand and solve problems in the world around them.
+The program is designed for students of all disciplines to work together through deep, well-informed conversation to understand and solve problems in the world around them.
+The program features small class sizes, increasing opportunities for meaningful faculty-student and student-student interactions.

-- Three one-hour seminars in selected topics, including but not limited to Aesthetics, Leadership, Power and Corruption, Individual and Community, and Being Human.
+• Four one-hour seminars in selected topics, chosen from HN courses, including but not limited to Aesthetics, Leadership, Power and Corruption, Individual and Community, and Being Human.

-Incoming college freshmen and sophomores with a 3.5 GPA and a teacher’s recommendation are eligible to interview for a place in the Honors Program.
+Incoming first year and second year students with a 3.5 GPA and a teacher’s recommendation are eligible to interview for a place in the Honors Program.
 Please send inquiries to honors@huntington.edu.

 Courses in Honors Program